Karol0114/Lotto/README.md

 # Lotto
-A program that calculates the percentage chance of winning the lottery using web scraping
+A program that calculates the percentage chance of winning the lotto lottery using web scraping